 BS (Architecture) Georgia Tech

-To learn more about Andrews, read Andrew Fairbanks, Energy Sector Expert, and Climate Impact Co-Manager
+To learn more about Andrew, read Andrew Fairbanks, Energy Sector Expert, and Climate Impact Co-Manager

 In what types of companies will the managers invest?